kuwala-io/kuwala/kuwala/pipelines/osm-poi/README.md

 cd kuwala/scripts && sh initialize_windows.sh && cd windows && sh initialize_git_submodules.sh
 ```

-To make sure you are running the latest version of the pipeline, build the Docker images by running:
+To make sure you are running the latest version of the pipeline, build the Docker images from inside the `kuwala`
+directory by running:

 ```zsh
 docker-compose build osm-poi osm-parquetizer